kaliatech/website-kaliatech/content/blogposts/2022/20220311-webxr-tests.md

 However, while I feel 180° stereo is the best option generally, that is the one option I have not yet been able to get working in my WebXR tests.
 I think there is a bug with Babylon.js and 180 side-by-side format handling.
 The lack of standardization and documentation around VR180 format handling is surprising.
-So... work-in-progress.
 The reason I would like to get it working is that there are so few examples of 3D 180° video, especially at higher resolutions.

 The best examples of higher quality 180° video, within WebXR, are currently seen only in the adult industry, afaik. ( If anyone knows of good public examples elsewhere, please let me know!
 It would be great to link to them.)
 A leader in that space _seems_ to be a company called [Dreamcam](https://dreamcamtrue.com/).
 They sell their live VR video streaming/chat services to adult sites as a white label provider.
 The UIs being used once you enter the XR space are some of the best I've seen in real world WebXR applications to-date.
 I'm not sure what the apps are being developed with, but I would like to know.
 I've seen two different versions, both very well done.

 Regarding the video, I noticed they usually do not seem to provide a full 180° field of view.
-The FOV seems to only extend slightly beyond the FOV available within a Quest 2 device.
+The FoV seems to extend only slightly beyond the FoV available within a Quest 2 device, which has a ~90° FoV horizontally and vertically.
 I assume this allows them to conserve bandwidth and increase resolution.
 The immersive feeling is strong and not specific to the subject matter.
 I wish there were other examples of it to make it easier to show people.
 That's the reason I want my own demos to work.
 One difficultly in building custom demos though is finding high quality 180 stereo video samples.
-If any wants to send me a Canon camera and VR lens, please do.
+If anyone wants to send me a Canon camera and VR lens, please do.

 See also:
 - [How to - VR 180 Video Files by John Daro](https://www.johndaro.com/blog/2021/9/11/vr-180-video-files)